John Carney (Delaware politician): Governor of Delaware (2017–2025)

 In April 2019, Carney pardoned Barry Croft, a Bear, Delaware resident who had served a three-year sentence for possessing a gun during the commission of a felony.
 In October 2020, Croft was arrested and federally charged for his involvement in a kidnapping plot against Michigan Governor Gretchen Whitmer.
 The day after Croft's arrest, Carney described the federal charges as "disturbing", describing Croft's actions as "another warning sign about the growing threat of violence and radicalization in our politics."

-On March 12, 2020, one day after the first case of COVID-19 was reported in the state, Carney declared a State of Emergency in Delaware due to a public health threat.
-He subsequently, issued a series of declarations in response to the COVID-19 pandemic in Delaware.
+On March 12, 2020, one day after the first case of COVID-19 was reported in the state, Carney declared a State of Emergency.
+He subsequently issued a series of declarations in response to the COVID-19 pandemic in Delaware.
+This included closing "non-essential" business, banning gatherings of more than 10 people, and instituting curfews on businesses.

+On October 20th, 2021 Governor Carney signed House Bill 125 banning the possession, sale, manufacturing and distribution of homemade firearms.
+U.S. District Judge Maryellen Noreika issued a partial preliminary injunction blocking the criminalization of possessing homemade firearms.

 On May 24, 2022, Carney vetoed a bill to legalize possession of up to one ounce of marijuana by adults for recreational use.
 In June 2022, Carney signed six gun safety bills into law, including a ban on assault weapons.
 In April 2023, he stated he would not veto a bill legalizing possession of cannabis a second time.
 The Delaware legislature passed the bill and Carney allowed it to become law without his signature.

 On September 20, 2024, Carney vetoed a bill to legalize assisted suicide for patients with a terminal illness and less than six months to live.

 On January 7, 2025, Carney resigned as governor so he could be sworn in as Mayor of Wilmington.
-His term was supposed to end on January 21, 2025, and Lieutenant Governor Bethany Hall-Long was sworn in on January 7 and served until January 21, when then Governor-Elect Matt Meyer was sworn in.
+His term was supposed to end on January 21, 2025, and Lieutenant Governor Bethany Hall-Long was sworn in on January 7 and served until January 21, when then Governor-elect Matt Meyer was sworn in.

-Mayor of Wilmington
+Mayor of Wilmington (2025–present)

 Prevented by term limits from running for reelection in 2024, Carney was reported in late 2023 to be "seriously considering" a run to replace retiring mayor Mike Purzycki as mayor of Wilmington.
 He announced his candidacy in April, and faced former state treasurer and Wilmington city treasurer Velda Jones-Potter in the September Democratic primary.
 He won the primary by 743 votes, and was unopposed in the November general election.
 With his victory, Carney became the first sitting governor ever to be elected mayor.